KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: If you add custom ores and metal bars, you should also make it faster.
 #### Crafter (Lv15)

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Archeologist (Lv15)
 Artifacts can be recycled.
 Allows artifacts to be recycled via Recycling Machine.
 The full drops are explained below: